m15a/fnldoc/CONTRIBUTING.md

 ## Writing documentation
 If you've added new code, make sure it is covered not only by tests but also with documentation.
-This includes writing documentation strings directly in the code, either by using docstring feature of the language, or by adding comments which begin with `DOC:`
+This is better done by writing documentation strings directly in the code, by using docstring feature of the language.
+This way this documentation can be exported to markdown later on.

-Documentation uses Markdown format, as it is widely supported and can be read without any special software.
+Documentation files uses Markdown format, as it is widely supported and can be read without any special software.
 Please make sure to follow existing style of documentation, which can be shortly describing as:

 -   One sentence per line.